revuniversal/5e-sheets/README.md

 ### CharacterSheet

-The root component.
-A work in progress.
-Currently, only the abilities/skills portion of the character sheet is fully fleshed out.
+Web-based representation of a DnD 5e character sheet.
+This is a work in progress.
+Currently, only the abilities and basic info portions are fully fleshed out.

 #### Example